 It costs nothing to apply for finance with Prospa, and there is no obligation to proceed once you receive an offer.
 In order to be able to give you a SMART Box™ you will need to complete an application so we can provide pricing that will reflect the individual profile of your business.

-The Disbursement Amount is the amount of the loan available to you that will be paid into your bank account.
+The Disbursement Amount is the amount of the loan that would be available to you (if approved) and paid into your business bank account.
 It may be less than the Loan Amount if a portion is used to pay off any amounts owed from a prior loan or an amount owed to a third party, or your origination fee.

-When you apply, we will provide you with a Total Repayment Amount, clearly showing your total payback, or the total amount of cash out.
-This is the most important metric when you are calculating ROI i.e. evaluating the benefits of borrowing against the cost, or when you are comparing different product offers from different lenders.
+If your business is approved, the loan agreement will set out the Total Repayment Amount, clearly showing your total payback.
+This can be a key metric when considering Return on Investment (ROI) i.e. evaluating the benefits of borrowing against the cost, or when comparing different product offers from different lenders.

-The annual simple interest percentage rate has been used to calculate the total amount of interest expense you will pay for use of the loan amount.
+The annual simple interest percentage rate is used to calculate the total amount of interest expense a business will pay for use of the loan amount.
 The Total Interest Percentage (TIP) in the pricing disclosure tool is the interest expense expressed as a percentage of the loan amount.

-This fee covers the one-off costs associated with processing and establishing your credit facility.
+This fee covers the one-off costs associated with processing and establishing the credit facility.
 We will clearly display this fee in our pricing disclosure.

-When you take out a loan with Prospa, the only fee you will incur is an origination fee.
-There are no hidden fees for our business loans, and you’ll know exactly how much you need to pay and when from day one.
-There’s no compounding interest, no penalties for early repayment and no additional fees (as long as you make your payments on time).
+There are no hidden fees for our Small Business Loans, and you’ll know exactly how much and when you need to pay from day one.
+There’s no compounding interest and no additional fees (as long as you make your repayments on time).

 APR stands for Annual Percentage Rate and can help you compare different loan products.
 Whereas your Total Interest Percentage applies to the full loan amount, an APR is a rate that applies to your loan’s reducing balance over time and is standardised on an annual basis regardless of your actual term.
 While APR can be used for comparison purposes, it is not used to calculate your interest expense.

 Typically, APR is higher for short-term loans and lower for long-term loans.
 For example, a mortgage of $500,000 can have a low APR of 5% but a total interest percentage of 200%, meaning a total repayment of $1 million over 30 years.
-We recommend you consider the total repayment amount when comparing different product offers from different lenders.
+Businesses might want to consider the total repayment amount when comparing different product offers from different lenders.